PrestaShop/prestashop-specs/back-office/catalog/catalog-products-add-edit.md

 ## 1. Product creation / edition on Back office <a id="product-creation-edition"></a>

 If I filled something in a tab and I try to click on another tab, a silent autosave is done:
 When we detect a click on another tab, we trigger the save.
-If it works, we open the new tab and display a success message "Update successfull".
-If it fails, we display a warning message to user: "Unable to update settings"
+If it works, we open the new tab and display a success message "Settings successfully saved".
+If it fails, we display a warning message to user: "Settings cannot be saved"
 \([issue 18461](https://github.com/PrestaShop/PrestaShop/issues/18461)\)

 If I filled something in a tab and I change the product type (from example from virtual to standard), then what I had filled in the tab (example virtual product tab) is kept for the fields which are displayed again in the equivalent tab (for example quantity for a standard product)